 • Quicker recovery and return to normal activities

 • Less time between surgery and follow-up treatments

 • Better outcomes and patient satisfaction, in many cases

 As with any surgery, these benefits cannot be guaranteed, as surgery is patient-and procedure-specific.

-GHS has numerous highly qualified and well-trained robotic surgeons.
-Within the department of OB/GYN, these physicans can be found at Greenville Ob/Gyn, Piedmont OB/GYN, the Division of Urogynecology and Gynecologic Oncology.
+Prisma Health has numerous highly qualified and well-trained robotic surgeons.
+Within the department of OB/GYN, these physicians can be found at Greenville Ob/Gyn, Piedmont OB/GYN, the Division of Urogynecology and Gynecologic Oncology.
 If surgery has been recommended for you, talk with your physician to see if you may be a candidate for robotic surgery.